 Hell’s Gate at River Legacy Park

-A ghostly child captured on film on an amateur photo from Six Flags Over Texas.
+A ghostly child captured on film in an amateur photo from Six Flags Over Texas.

 Six Flags Over Texas